It was move-in day at Northeastern, and Liam Walsh needed some help.

-Both McDonough and Walsh remember McDonough’s first goal as a RoughRider, which Walsh assisted on.
+Both McDonough and Walsh recall McDonough’s first goal as a RoughRider, which Walsh assisted on.
 As the two tell it now, the opposing defender slipped on the ice, leading to a 2-on-1 breakaway where Walsh fed McDonough a backdoor tap for an easy score.
-It the first of 25 goals, including the postseason, that McDonough scored during the year.
+It the first of 25 goals, including the postseason, that McDonough scored during his lone season in Iowa.

-Carlson only coached McDonough for one season, but said he remembers him as one of the hardest workers he’s ever coached.
+Carlson only coached McDonough for one season, but remembers him as one of the hardest workers he’s ever coached.